UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Analysis

 \paragraph{Two-stage distillation}

-We now validate whether the second stage distillation (\textit{distillation by model agreement}) is needed.
-In \Cref{table:ner-distil}, we also compare the results with the model agreement (shown as $\cap$) to the results without using any agreement (shown as $\phi$). {We observe better performance with \textit{model agreement} in all the cases {on top of} the single-model distillation.}
+We now validate whether the second-stage distillation (\textit{distillation by model agreement}) is needed.
+In \Cref{table:ner-distil}, we also compare the results with the model agreement (shown as $\cap$) to the results without using any agreement ($\phi$).
+We observe better performance with \textit{model agreement} in all the cases {on top of} the single-model distillation which validates its utility.
+Results with $\eta=100, Agreement=\cap$ can be considered as the tri-training \cite{tri-training} baseline.